 To explain the effects of relatedness on JOL reactivity, Soderstrom et al. (2015) proposed a cue-strengthening account.
 Per this account, JOL reactivity will occur whenever two requirements are met.
 First, providing JOLs must direct participants’ attention towards specific aspects of the study pairs which might otherwise be overlooked.
-For instance, when making JOLs, participants use intrinsic properties of the stimuli as indicators of future recall ability (i.e., a perceived pair relatedness; see Koriat, 1997).
+For instance, when making JOLs, participants use intrinsic properties of the stimuli as indicators of future recall ability (i.e., perceived pair relatedness; see Koriat, 1997).
 Because perceptions of pair relatedness are strong predictors of later recall, participants use this cue to inform their JOLs.
 In doing so, the act of making JOLs strengthens these relatedness cues, but only for related pairs in which these cues are easily perceived at encoding.
-Because unrelated pairs lack inherent relatedness cues, cue-strengthening does not occur for this pair type.
+However, because unrelated pairs lack perceptible relatedness cues, these cues cannot be strengthened for this pair type.
+Thus, cue-strengthening would be expected to occur on related but not unrelated cue-target pairs.
 Second, any cues strengthened at encoding must additionally be easily accessible at test.
-Therefore, based on a cue strengthening account, positive reactivity would be expected to occur whenever cue-target pairs containing relatedness cues cuesta the test type used is sensitive to these cues.
+Therefore, based on a cue strengthening account, positive reactivity would be expected to occur whenever cue-target pairs contain visible relatedness cues and when the test type used is sensitive to these cues.

-Soderstrom et al.’s (2015) cue-strengthening account aligns with a general pattern of reactivity observed on cue-target pairs (i.e., positive reactivity on related pairs, no reactivity on unrelated pairs; e.g., Janes et al., 2018; Maxwell & Huff, 2022; Rivers, Janes, & Dunlosky, 2021).
-Furthermore, previous research supports Soderstrom et al.’s claim that reactivity only occurs when the test emphasizes the cues strengthened at encoding.
+Soderstrom et al.’s (2015) cue-strengthening account aligns with the general pattern of reactivity observed on cue-target pairs when testing occurs via cued-recall (i.e., positive reactivity on related pairs, no reactivity on unrelated pairs; e.g., Janes et al., 2018; Maxwell & Huff, 2022; Rivers et al., 2021).
+Furthermore, previous research supports Soderstrom et al.’s claim that reactivity only occurs when the test emphasizes perceptible cues that are strengthened at encoding.
 For example, Myers, Rhodes, and Hausman (2020) compared reactivity effects between cued-recall and free-recall testing (Experiments 1 and 2) and recognition testing (Experiments 3 and 4).
 Overall, reactivity observed on related pairs with cued-recall testing extended to recognition testing but not free-recall testing in which cues are absent at test.
 These findings were replicated by Chang and Brainard (2023; Experiment 3), who similarly found no positive reactivity on related pairs when free-recall testing was used.
 Thus, it is evident that reactivity effects require a match between cues strengthened at encoding and the type of test used to assess memory.

 Cue-Strengthening and Relational Encoding

 As previously noted, several studies have tested the cue-strengthening account by manipulating the type of test participants complete at retrieval (e.g., Myers et al., 2020; Chang & Brainard, 2023).
 However, fewer studies have assessed the specific cues which JOLs are purported to strengthen.
 Instead, previous studies have often assumed that JOLs enhance recall of cue-target pairs specifically by strengthening relatedness cues, rather than strengthening other intrinsic cues which participants could also potentially utilize when forming their JOLs (e.g., concreteness, item frequency, relatedness, etc., see Dunlosky & Matvey, 2001; Koriat, 1997, for reviews).
 This is because reactivity studies often use mixed lists of related and unrelated pairs.
-While pairs contain several intrinsic cues, relatedness is typically the most salient, particularly when pairs are strong associates.
-Furthermore, the presence or absence of cue-target relations provide a highly salient marker of difficulty which can be used to inform the magnitude of JOLs (Mueller, Tauber, & Dunlosky, 2013).
-Thus, the presence of relatedness cues may obscure other intrinsic cues which could potentially be strengthened.
+While cue-target pairs contain several intrinsic cues, relatedness is typically the most salient.
+Thus, relatedness is easily perceived at encoding, particularly for strong associates.
+Furthermore, the presence or absence of cue-target relations provides a highly salient marker of difficulty which participants use to inform the magnitude of JOLs (Mueller, Tauber, & Dunlosky, 2013).
+As a result, the presence of relatedness cues may obscure other intrinsic cues which could potentially be strengthened.